Awais2805/talos/README.md

 1. No automated method reliably labels flows without human audit.
 2. No labelling method transfers unchanged across networks — the transfer failure is domain shift, not labelling error.
 3. Accurate labels are achievable _in principle_, at the cost of manual, non-scalable expert correction.
 It has been done on CIC.
-It does not scale to a honeypot.

 ### The new direction: behavioural pseudo-labelling with noise modelling

-Rather than trying to make rules that are more precise or broad, the rebuilt module labels flows by **behaviour** and then **models the resulting label noise explicitly** instead of trusting it.
+Rather than trying to make rules that are more precise, the rebuilt module labels flows by **behaviour** and then **models the resulting label noise explicitly** instead of trusting it.
 The method is adapted from Eslami & Hamouda, _Network Traffic Classification Using Self-Supervised Learning and Confident Learning_ ([arXiv:2509.23522](https://arxiv.org/abs/2509.23522)).
-Note that the paper's own task is application classification (YouTube, Skype, Google Docs) under a closed-world assumption, so porting it to attack/benign labelling is an adaptation, not a reimplementation.
+Note that the paper's own task is application classification (YouTube, Skype, Google Docs) under a closed-world assumption, so porting it to attack/benign labelling is an adaptation.

 **Inputs.** After extraction and selection, two pools:

 - `D_s` — small, labelled and audited.
-Used for fine-tuning and model selection.
-(The paper curates this with DPI, heuristics and manual checks, Talos has no payload, so it has to come from manual audit or verified manifests.)
+Used for fine-tuning and model selection. (labels must be hand-applied from manual auditing or applied following verified manifest)
 - `D_l` — large, unlabelled.
 The thing to be labelled with the final labelling classifier.

 **Stage 1 — SSL pretraining on `D_l`.** Two complementary branches:

 - **Autoencoder** with constraint-consistent reconstruction.
-MSE on continuous features, cross-entropy on categoricals, plus a residual penalty enforcing relations that hold in real flows (`rate = bytes / duration`, `length = payload + header`).
+MSE on continuous features, cross-entropy on categorical features, plus a residual penalty enforcing relations that hold in real flows (`rate = bytes / duration`, `length = payload + header`).
 Reconstructing physically plausible tuples stabilises the latent space.
-- **TabCL** — tabular contrastive learning.
-Two-view NT-Xent with class-conditioned feature replacement, a constraint-preserving projection so augmented views remain valid flows, and dual projection heads with separate configurations for continuous vs categorical slices.
+- **TabCL** (Tabular Contrastive Learning) - Two-view NT-Xent with class-conditioned feature replacement, a constraint-preserving projection so augmented views remain valid flows, and dual projection heads with separate configurations for continuous vs categorical slices.
 Its class-conditioned replacement is bootstrapped from a light classifier trained on `D_s` and refreshed during pretraining, so `D_s` is a dependency of this stage too — not just of stage 2.

 **Stage 2 — fine-tune and pseudo-label.** Replace decoder/projection head with a classifier, freeze–unfreeze fine-tune on `D_s`, apply to all of `D_l`.
 Fuse the two branches by confidence, then margin.